MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-azure-monitor.md

 1. Sign out of the [Azure portal](https://portal.azure.com) and sign back in with your external tenant administrative account.
 This account must be a member of the security group you specified previously.
 Signing out and singing back in allows your session credentials to be refreshed in the next step.
 1. Select the **Settings** icon in the portal toolbar.
 1. On the **Portal settings | Directories + subscriptions** page, in the **Directory name** list,  find your workforce tenant directory that contains the Azure subscription and the _ExtIDMonitor_ resource group you created, and then select **Switch**.
-1. Verify that you've selected the correct directory and your Azure subscription is listed and selected in the **Default subscription filter**. <!--I couldn't rerpoduce this filter. -->
+1. Verify that you've selected the correct directory and your Azure subscription is listed and selected in the **Default subscription filter**.

 :::image type="content" source="media/how-to-azure-monitor/default-subscription-filter.png" alt-text="Screenshot of the default subscription filter":::